wilmix8/DOTWEB3.0/README.md

  and DOTWEB3.0   is  (infinitive power infinitive) *  (infinitive power infinitive)  times   greater  than  JAVA/j2ee.

-but  DOTWEB3.0   is  the  wisdom  of  God Jehovah 4th  wisdom  of  wilmix  solomon
+but  DOTWEB3.0   is  the  wisdom  of  God Jehovah IST  wisdom  of  wilmix  solomon

 at  year  2014 ;it  came by  God  Grace.